Answers For NV Energy’s Residential Solar Checklist

 When large installers go bankrupt, different companies often buy them.
 When this happens, customers don’t have to worry about their service changing much.

 Small installers get bought out too, but this doesn’t always happen.
 If this causes worry, an operations and maintenance plan will help.
 This plan will cover the cost of maintaining your system should your installer cease to exist.

 It’s also important to note that the manufacturer will still honor their warranties, even if the solar installer isn’t in business.
 The manufacturer can help you find a local installer that works with their products.

 What are the consequences and remedies for the hardware warranty if the hardware manufacturer goes out of business?

 When a manufacturer goes bankrupt, the coverage may go with it.
-To protect against this possibility, you can do one of three different things.
+To protect against this possibility, customers have three options.

-First, you can buy an extended warranty, which will offer protection through the installer.
-If, however, the installer goes out of business too, then you’re out of luck.
+First, buy an extended warranty, which offers protection through the installer.
+If, however, the installer also goes out of business, you’re out of luck.

 The second option includes buying insurance for the installation.
 It’s important to note that these plans often end up costing the same as it would require to repair the system when needed.